 Best for: Creating interactive content from recordings

 Video import lets you turn recorded content into structured learning experiences.
-You can extend the value of webinars, demos, or training sessions by adding questions, takeaways, and summaries.
+You can extend the value of webinars, demos, or training sessions by breaking them into searchable, interactive lessons.

 How it works:

-• AI reviews the visual and audio track
+The AI extracts the transcript and reviews the visual and audio track.

-• A lesson is built with pages aligned to key segments or timestamps
+A lesson is built with pages aligned to key segments or timestamps from the video.

 What you can do afterward: